 Blade and Edge Integrity

-Kershaw Leek, the Benchmade Griptilian 551 carries the stamp of an individual, well-known blade specialist.
+While every knife in our test has a blade that, with a modicum of maintenance, will serve the everyday user, it is the spendier tools from blade specialists like Benchmade that stand out for smooth and effortless cutting.
+The Benchmade Griptilian 551 blade carries the stamp of an individual, well-known blade specialist.
 Knife legend Mel Pardue stands behind the materials and design of the Griptillian.
 And this quality shows.
-Out of the box, and after days of general use, the Griptilian sliced a ripe tomato with the lightest of pressure.
+Out of the box, and after days of general use, the Griptilian sliced a ripe tomato with the lightest of pressure and no sawing motion.

 While light for its size, the Griptilian does indeed take up considerable real estate in pocket or purse.
 None of our testers, evaluating for everyday carry, could justify the extra ounces and inches of the Griptilian, especially as compared to all of our svelte award winners.
 As a backup hunting knife, or to live in a glove box for very occasional use, the Griptilian is a bit expensive.

 The Griptilian feels light in hand.
 While our testing revealed no specific failures in quality or durability, the lightweight feel of this full-size tool works against feelings of confidence.
 If our experience with other Benchmade equipment means anything, these subjective feelings of low confidence are unfounded.

 None to report.
 If you seek more tools in your pocket knife, check out the newly reviewed Victorinox Climber.

 Knives, provided the user can keep track of them, are an excellent example of the value in purchasing for quality.
 The significant initial investment of any Benchmade knife will be returned time and time again in durability and especially in the lifetime sharpening service available through Benchmade's "LifeSharp" program.